-When will your phone get Android O?
-A data-driven guide
+When will your phone get Android 8.0?
+A data-driven Oreo upgrade guide

 Over time, I've opted to focus my data on flagship phones by the major Android manufacturers.
 Flagship phones are understandably where companies devote the most resources — and, given their pricing, where we as users can reasonably expect the highest levels of post-sales support.

-Some midrange phones may get major updates like Android O eventually, but it'll probably be a good ways down the road.
+Some midrange phones may get major updates like Android 8.0 eventually, but it'll probably be a good ways down the road.
 With budget-level devices, your expectations should be even lower.
 If you have a budget-level phone and get the upgrade at all, consider yourself lucky.

 And as for manufacturers beyond the majors outlined above?
 In general, the smaller a company is, the more limited its resources will be.
 It's pretty rare for a little player to deliver an upgrade within the first few months of its release, but some smaller manufacturers do manage to get rollouts en route after several months have gone by.
 OnePlus, for instance, provided Nougat to its $400-range OnePlus 3 and 3T flagships a little over four months after the software's arrival while ZTE sent Nougat to its similarly priced Axon 7 about five-and-a-half months after the OS's launch.